kchapelier/PRWM/specifications/packed-raw-webgl/prwm.md

  * **0** : The attribute is not to be normalized.
  * **1** : The attribute should be normalized (see [vertexAttribPointer](https://developer.mozilla.org/en-US/docs/Web/API/WebGLRenderingContext/vertexAttribPointer)).

-This only affects attributes typed as floats.
+This only affects attributes encoded as integers (see below) and typed as floats.

 #### Cardinality

-Indicates the number of elements per value.
+Indicates the number of components per vertex attribute.
 0 is scalar, 1 is a 2d vector, 2 is a 3d vector and 3 a 4d vector.

-Some examples  :

- * An attribute with a type of 2 and a cardinality of 0 would be mapped to a float
- * An attribute with a type of 0 and a cardinality of 1 would be mapped to a ivec2
- * An attribute with a type of 1 and a cardinality of 2 would be mapped to a uvec3

 #### Encoding type